In our study of 1 Timothy chapter two, we compare the Old Testament worship at the temple to the freedom that we have in Christ to be the temple.

 This passage is widely misunderstood as many pastors will say that, if a woman wears makeup or does not wear a dress to worship, she is going to hell.
 This is just modern legalism and a denial of the grace of God.
 Paul tells thisto Timothy and makes it clear that it is not some commandment but it is what he considers to be proper for worship.
 The simple fact of the matter is that all people should pray and seek the guidance of the Holy Spirit even in the way we dress.

-A woman should learn in quietness and full submission.
-I do not permit a woman to teach or to have authority over a man; she must be silent.
+Let a woman learn in peace, fully submitted; but I do not permit a woman to teach a man or exercise authority over him; rather, she is to remain at peace.

 This passage has been widely misunderstood and used to keep women from becoming more active in the body of Christ.
 Paul says "I do not permit" which clearly lets us see that it is not an instruction from God but a rule of man.
 Our meditation on Women In Christian Leadership will give more insight on this topic.